rpatel3001/dragons-of-mugloar/README.md

-#Dragons of Mugloar
+# Dragons of Mugloar

-My solution to the Dragons of Mugloar challenge as found at http://www.dragonsofmugloar.com/
+My solution to the [Dragons of Mugloar](https://web.archive.org/web/20170116214927/http://www.dragonsofmugloar.com:80/) challenge as it appeared in 2017.